 Associate Professor Dr. Syed Musa obtained his Diploma in Business Studies from Ngee Ann Polytechnic, Singapore in 1984, Bachelor of Business Administration (First Class Honours) from the International Islamic University Malaysia ("IIUM") in 1989 and Doctor in Business Administration ("DBA") from University of Strathclyde, Glasgow, United Kingdom in 1994.
 At present he is a lecturer at the IIUM Institute of Islamic Banking and Finance ("IIiBF").
 Previously, he was the Dean of the IIiBF, and Dean of Graduate School of Business, University Tun Abdul Razak.
 Currently, he serves as a member of Shariah Supervisory Council of Labuan Financial Services Authority since 2014.
-He has served as a member of Shariah Advisory Council of Securities Commission Malaysia ("SAC") from 2017 until 2020.
+He has served as a member of SAC of SCM from 2017 until 2020.
 He had also served as Accounting and Auditing Standards Committee of Accounting and Auditing Organization for Islamic Financial Institutions ("AAOIFI") and was engaged as consultant to Islamic Financial Services Board ("IFSB") Transparency and Market Discipline standard.
-He has been a member of the SC of the Bank since 2012.
+He has ceased to be the member of the SC when term ended on 31 May 2022.